vmchale/recursion_schemes/README.md

 Algorithmics](https://pdfs.semanticscholar.org/7ca8/326eb63f32502c0fc2324b6217a7bc7e8af4.pdf)
 to be of use.

+### Examples

+In the `Test.Spec` module there are several examples, including a catamorphism, a zygomorphism, and a hylomorphism.

 ### Documentation

 You can find documentation [here](https://vmchale.github.io/recursion_schemes/index.html).

-### Examples

-In the `Test.Spec` module there are several examples, including a catamorphism, a zygomorphism, and a hylomorphism so far.